akvorado/akvorado/docs/usage.md

 fancy way.
 Without a TTY, logs are output using JSON.

 The `--config` options allows to provide a configuration file in YAML format.
-It also accepts JSON, TOML, HCL, and INI.
-The extension is used to know the appropriate format.
 See the [configuration section](configuration.md) for more information on this file.

 The `--check` option will check if the provided configuration is correct and stops here.
 The `--dump` option will dump the parsed